jamenne/LEDControl/README.md

-# Control the Hamamatsu MiniSpectrometer
+# Control the LED with a currentsource
  Author: Janine Müller

 ## Description